salmanfadi/new_agile/README.md

 - Audit trail for all inventory movements
 - Multi-warehouse support with location tracking
 - Role-based access control (RBAC)
+- **Unified user submissions & activity feed:** Shared logic for fetching stock-in and stock-out submissions and recent activity for each user, ensuring consistency across the dashboard and "My Submissions" page.

 ## 🏗️ Architecture